MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/inventory-aware-product-listing.md

 1. Select **OK**.

 > [!NOTE]
-> For a consistent inventory level calculation across the pages of your e-commerce website, be sure to select the same quantity type for both the **Inventory availability based on** setting in **Populate product attributes with inventory level** job and the **Inventory level based on** setting in Commerce site builder.
+> For consistent inventory level calculation across the pages of your e-commerce website, ensure that you select the same quantity type for both the **Inventory availability based on** setting in the **Populate product attributes with inventory level** job, and the **Inventory level based on** setting in Commerce site builder.

 After the dedicated product attribute is created, the next step is to configure the attribute for online channel.